Marcia Bohannon, Chief Information Officer

 Melissa has her Ph.
 D. in Educational Leadership and Innovation from the University of Colorado at Denver.
 Her master’s degree in is Interdisciplinary Studies in mathematics, science, and technology from the University of Northern Colorado.

-Leanne Emm, Associate Commissioner of School Finance and Operations
+Leanne Emm, Deputy Commissioner of School Finance and Operations

 Leanne Emm was appointed assistant commissioner for school finance at the Colorado Department of Education in 2011.
 Prior to joining CDE, Emm worked for Jeffco Public Schools in the areas of budget and finance for almost 14 years.
 While at Jeffco, she was also involved with federal programs, pupil counts, debt issuance and system improvements.